 Is there a loss of fishing area due to the implementation of safety zones at FORCE?

-No. FORCE and local fishers have worked together to establish mutual understanding and agreement that a safety zone in the Crown Lease Area that is intended to protect fishing gear and subsea equipment from damage and liability.
+No. FORCE and local fishers have worked together to establish mutual understanding of a safety zone around the Crown Lease Area that is intended to protect fishing gear and subsea equipment from damage and liability.
 FORCE has provided more information on site safety on its website here .